How watching movies can change political views – DW – 10/22/2024

 Storytelling is about changing minds, and film is no different.
 Since the first moving pictures in the 1890s, filmmakers have used the tricks of cinema to shift people's perceptions and moral compasses.

-Now, scientists in the US have measured how watching a film changes people's ability to understand emotions and their moral positions on the criminal justice system.
+Now, scientists in the United States have measured how watching a film changes people's ability to understand emotions and their moral positions on the criminal justice system.

 The new study, published October 21 in the journal PNAS, found that watching a docudrama about efforts to free a wrongly convicted man on death row increased empathy towards incarcerated people and support for reforms to the US criminal justice system.